daghjelm/rpi-alti/README.md

 Install vlc, for raspbian: `apt-get install vlc`

 I recommend to create a venv:
-Create a venv with `python3 -m venve .venv`, and source `source path/to/.venv`
+Create a venv with `python3 -m venv .venv`, and source `source path/to/.venv`

 Install packages from requirements.txt
 `pip3 install -r requirements.txt`